mobilecoinofficial/forest/imposter/README.md

+## What is Imposter?
 Imposter is a bot that uses prompt engineering and large language models to mimic a character.
-It takes inspiration (and maybe code) from [Personate, the zero-shot chatbot library for large language models](https://github.com/ckoshka/personate), but translates the underlying concepts to the context of bots on Signal instead of Discord.
+It calls on code from [Personate, the zero-shot chatbot library for large language models](https://github.com/ckoshka/personate), but translates the underlying concepts to the context of bots on Signal instead of Discord.

 ## What is Personate?
 Personate is a library that wraps the Jurassic-1 large language model with prompt engineering and semantic search capabilities to imPersonate historical persons, advanced AIs, fictional characters or other types of guy.